socomsystems/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

 Webcron
 ^^^^^^^

-By registering your Nextcloud ``cron.php`` script address at an external webcron service (for example, easyCron_), you ensure that background jobs are executed regularly.
+By registering your cyfrSpaces ``cron.php`` script address at an external webcron service (for example, easyCron_), you ensure that background jobs are executed regularly.
 To use this type of service with your server, you must be able to access your server using the Internet.
 For example::